great-expectations/great_expectations/docs/docusaurus/docs/core/customize_expectations/use_sql_to_define_a_custom_expectation.md

    Although the `unexpected_rows_query` should be written in standard SQL or Spark-SQL syntax, it must also contain the special `{batch}` placeholder.
 When the Expectation is evaluated, the `{batch}` placeholder will be replaced with the Batch of data that is validated.

-   In this example, `unexpected_rows_query` will select any rows where the passenger count is greater than `6`.
+   In this example, `unexpected_rows_query` will select any rows where the passenger count is greater than `6` or less than `0`.
 These rows will fail validation for this Expectation:

    ```python title="Python" name="docs/docusaurus/docs/core/customize_expectations/_examples/use_sql_to_define_a_custom_expectation.py - define the query for an UnexpectedRowsExpectation"
    ```